lsbjordao/academic/content/author/admin/_index.md

 - Visitors
 ---

 I have experience and interest in teaching and research.
 I started my professional career worked as a teacher of Science and Biology in elementary and high school for four years and four months.
 I also worked as facilitator of environmental education for ten months.
-Regarding research, I am a expert in the genus *Mimosa* (Leguminosae) and develops taxonomic, nomenclatural, systematics, and biogeographical studies.
+Later, I taught classes in postgraduate courses, what I continue to do.
+Regarding research, I'm an expert in the taxonomy of the genus *Mimosa* (Leguminosae) and also interested in the fields of nomenclature, systematics, phylogeny and biogeography.
 In my master research, I developed floristic and taxonomic studies of *Mimosa* in the state of Rio de Janeiro/RJ, Brazil.
-In my PhD research, I carried out phylogenetic studies using molecular data and taxonomical revision of four series within *Mimosa*.
-Currently, I work as an analyst at CNCFLora/JBRJ, and also teach environmental law and forensic botany at [Bioforense course](www.bioforense.com.br).
+In my PhD research, I carried out phylogenetic studies using molecular data and a taxonomic revision of four series within *Mimosa*.
+I have experience managing biological collections, particularly herbariums, and I have worked with digitization of collections by the [Reflora Project](reflora.jbrj.gov.br).
+I also have experience in molecular analysis laboratories, performing DNA extraction, electrophoresis, amplification and sanger sequencing.
+As a technician, I carried out consultancy work for botanical identification, floristic survey and forest inventories.
+In 2020, I started working as an analyst at CNCFLora/JBRJ, when I started programming in R. Currently, I am interested in programming in R, JavaScript, App Script and Google Earth Engine, as well as cloud computing applications.
+I also teach environmental law and forensic botany at [Bioforense course](www.bioforense.com.br).

 ---